awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

    --group-version-id latest-group-version-id
    ```

-1. <a name="copy-group-component-arns-except-function"></a>From the `Definition` object in the output, copy the `ComponentDefinitionVersionArn` for each group component except `FunctionDefinitionVersionArn`\.
+1. <a name="copy-group-component-arns-except-function"></a>From the `Definition` object in the output, copy the `CoreDefinitionVersionArn` and the ARNs of all other group components except `FunctionDefinitionVersionArn`\.
 You use these values when you create a new group version\.

 1. <a name="parse-function-def-id"></a>From the `FunctionDefinitionVersionArn` in the output, copy the ID of the function definition\.
 The ID is the GUID that follows the `functions` segment in the ARN\.
 **Note**